EvernodeXRPL/hp-js-client/README.md

-# Hot Pocket javascript client
+# HotPocket javascript client
-Hot Pocket javascript client library to support json and bson protocols in NodeJs and Browser environments.
+HotPocket javascript client library to support json and bson protocols in NodeJs and Browser environments.

 ### Publish to npm
 ```